Family Safari Holidays

 A safari in Northern Tanzania works well for all ages

 But in addition to this, Tanzania has masses of other things you can do.
 Cycle through the banana plantations on the edge of the Rift Valley, take a tuk-tuk ride to the markets of Mto Wa Mbu and stop for a cookery lesson, visit the Bushmen of Lake Eyasi, walk alongside giraffe on the plains beneath Mount Meru, canoe on the Momella Lakes in Arusha National Park and climb an extinct volcano for views over Olduvai Gorge.
+Check out our Tanzania customer photo selection.

 Family learning bush survival skills